KudoAI/chatgpt.js/docs/_starlet/README.md

 Back in 2022, OpenAI had been releasing large language models to the public since 2020's GPT-3 (triggering Microsoft's eventual investment for a whopping 49% stake in the company).

-Even before that, OpenAI had been releasing versions of GPT to the public for [nearly five years](https://cdn.openai.com/research-covers/language-unsupervised/language_understanding_paper.pdf).
+Even before that, OpenAI had been releasing versions of GPT privately for [nearly five years](https://cdn.openai.com/research-covers/language-unsupervised/language_understanding_paper.pdf).

 It was not until the launch of ChatGPT (powered by GPT-3.5) on November 20, 2022, did AI finally capture the mainstream imagination of humankind, becoming the [fastest-growing app in the history of the universe](https://www.zdnet.com/article/chatgpt-just-became-the-fastest-growing-app-of-all-time/) (outpacing even TikTok/Douyin) and never letting go.